-I worked with an excellent therapist five years ago and learned how to improve the way I talk to myself.
-This has had a very positive effect on my self esteem.
+I worked with an excellent therapist five years ago and learned how to improve how I talk to myself.
+This has had a very positive effect on my self-esteem.
 It has also helped me to communicate better with others.
 One technique I learned was to use a hand-held recorder and record mantras and prayers that are uplifting and inspirational.
 Some are prayers I made up; others are from the Bible/spiritual teachings, online blogs and articles, or books I’m reading.
 Saying positive things to myself helps me to re-wire the negative thinking.

 This technique is particularly useful as a mom.
 Practicing the technique of positive self-talk is like strengthening your muscles at the gym.
 You have to practice it to get stronger.
 The more you speak positive words to yourself, the more naturally you pass those encouraging words on to your children.